Programer6/Laser-Engraving-Machine/README.md

 | Power Supply Unit                   | 1        | \$20                 | Aliexpress     |
 | Miscellaneous (Wiring, Connectors)  | Various  | \$10                 | Local Supplier |

-Total Estimated Cost: ~$285 Please not that the BOM is really first draft
+Total Estimated Cost: ~$250 Please not that the BOM is really first draft the BOM is likely to go up

 # Assembly Instructions
 1. 3D print the files form the repo in the /cad folder